wiiu-env/SwipSwapMe/README.md

         - Determines if the screen can be swapped with a button combo.
     - Swap screen: (Default is the "TV" button)
         - Button combo to swap the TV and GamePad screen.
+    - Enable swap screen button combo: (Default is false)
+        - Determines if the screen can be changed with a button combo.
+    - Change screen: (Default is "right stick button"/R3)
+        - Button combo to change screen mode.
     - Enable change audio mode button combo: (Default is false)
         - Determines if the audio mode can be changed via a button combo.
     - Change audio: (Default is "left stick button"/L3)